cicere/pumpfun-bundler/README.md

 ## 🚀 Core Features That Make the Difference

-### 💊 Human-Centered UI Experience
+### 💊 Human-Centered CLI-UI Experience
-The days of command-line-only tools are over.
 We've built an intuitive interface that guides you through every step of the launch process.
 From wallet generation to final selling strategies, everything is accessible through clean, organized menus that make sense even if you're not a coding expert.

 Our UI provides real-time feedback on transactions, wallet balances, and market conditions.
 You'll always know exactly what's happening with your launch at every moment.